DarkSector/study-in-neural-networks/README.md

 ## Methodology

 Start from the basics.
 Understand hyperplanes, gradient descent, activation functions then slowly move up to Neural Networks (even basic stuff like Perceptrons).
 Eventually get to Attention and LLMs.

+I am also pursuing a course on this through Udemy.
+It'll help speed things up